Tellico Village, Tennessee: Amenities

 The community has three golf courses and a yacht and country club.
 The names of the golf courses, like the names of the streets and neighborhoods (each neighborhood within Tellico Village has its own name) are derived from American Indian words and names, mostly Cherokee.
 These include Toqua, meaning "fish," and Tanasi, which was the name of a town that was the capital of the Cherokee Nation between 1721 and 1730.
 "Tanasi" is also the word from which the name "Tennessee" was derived.

 Postal Service

 The postal addresses for the community are Loudon (37774) and Vonore (37885), Tennessee.

 Tellico Village did have a branch post office through a More Than Mail! store but the store's Postal service contract was terminated in November 2013.
 It operated for 15 years.

-Shopping

-Tellico Village has a Food Lion grocery store and a pharmacy, Preferred Pharmacy.
-For other shopping residents drive to Loudon, Lenoir City or Vonore.